 While you want all your visitors to convert into leads, you shouldn’t try to force it.
 For every visitor who hates popups or is uninterested in your offer, they should have an easy way to exit.
 You can achieve this by making the “x” button evident at the top right corner and/or allowing visitors to click other parts of the page to exit the popup.

 Also, you have to avoid using annoying sentences under the CTA button such as “No, I don’t want to improve my life.”
 For mobile popups, you have to be especially careful.
 In a blog post, Google said pages with intrusive popups may rank lower.

 However, Google didn’t outrightly forbid the use of mobile popups.
 If you’re using popups on mobile, you can use delivery modes such as header, footer, or slide-in popups.

 To reap the benefits of popups, you can create popups on GetResponse in a few easy steps.

-And if you’d like to use popups to be displayed on your website (created outside of GetResponse), just head over to Forms and Surveys in the main menu.
+If you’d like to use popups to be displayed on your website, just head over to Forms and popups in the main menu.

-Pick a popup form type you’d like to use and edit it to fit your website’s branding.
+Pick a popup template you’d like to use and edit it to fit your website’s branding.